tatami

 Check out the reference documentation for more details on each function and class.

-The gallery also contains worked examples for common operations based on row/column traversals.
+The gallery contains worked examples for common operations based on row/column traversals.

 The tatami_stats repository computes some common statistics on tatami matrices.